René-Levasseur Island

 René-Levasseur Island is a large island in the centre of Lake Manicouagan in Quebec, Canada.
 Its highest peak is Mount Babel, at 952 m (3,123 feet), which is contained in the Louis-Babel Ecological Reserve.
 With a total area of 2,020 km2 (and a diameter of 50.7 km), the island is larger in area than the annular lake in which it is situated.
-René-Levasseur Island is the world's second largest lake island (the largest is Manitoulin Island in Lake Huron).
+René-Levasseur Island is the world's second-largest lake island (the largest is Manitoulin Island in Lake Huron).

-The geological structure was formed by the impact of a meteorite 214 million years ago.
-The meteorite is believed to have been about 5 km in diameter, and would have hit Earth at a speed of 17 km/s, the fifth most powerful known impact that Earth has seen.
-The impact of the meteorite formed a crater roughly 100 km in diameter, the centre of which forms the island known today.
+The geological structure was formed by the impact of an asteroid 214 million years ago.
+The asteroid is believed to have been about 5 km in diameter, and would have hit Earth at a speed of 17 km/s, the fifth most powerful known impact that Earth has seen.
+The impact of the asteroid formed a crater roughly 100 km in diameter, the centre of which forms the island known today.
 It became an artificial island when the Manicouagan reservoir was flooded in 1970, merging two crescent-shaped lakes: Mouchalagane Lake on the western side and Manicouagan Lake on the eastern side.

-Hydro-Québec's Daniel-Johnson dam on the Manicouagan River, which created the Manicouagan Reservoir is the world's largest multiple-arch dam.
+Hydro-Québec's Daniel-Johnson dam on the Manicouagan River, which created the Manicouagan Reservoir, is the world's largest multiple-arch dam.

 The Manicouagan Reservoir and René-Levasseur Island are sometimes called the "eye of Quebec".

-The island is currently the subject of an ongoing legal battle, as the Innu First Nation of Betsiamites is taking legal action to protect its indigenous land from logging.
-The Quebec Court of Appeal made a ruling on April 28, 2006, allowing Kruger Inc. to resume its logging activities.